-plan within the three-year or longer period that the court fixes is not less than the projected disposable income of the debtor.
+plan within the three-year or longer period that the court fixes is not less than the projected disposable income of the debtor.218 SUPP XV i.
+Determination of projected disposable income

-The language is substantially the same as the projected disposable income test applicable in chapter 12 cases.
-Like the chapter 12 requirement (and unlike chapter 11 cases), it applies to entities as well as individuals.
+The language is substantially the same as the projected disposable income test applicable in chapter 12 cases.219 Like the chapter 12 requirement (and unlike chapter 11 cases), it applies to entities as well as individuals.